 - Enjoy immediately!

-If you’ve tried this vegan poutine recipe, please leave a comment or tip for others below.
+If you’ve tried this vegetarian charcuterie board recipe, please leave a comment or tip for others below.
 I'd love to know how you’ve made it your own!